Can fillers injected into the labia or vaginal wall help with vaginal dryness, laxity, and improve sex? Dr Sherif Wakil explains how they work

 According to Dr Wakil filler injected into the internal walls of the vagina helps “improve the hydration and atrophy of the vagina.

-“The filler is hydrophilic – that is, it attracts water, so when you inject a small amount inside using a mesotherapy technique*, it improves the hydration of the muscosa and improves the dryness,” he says.
+“The filler is hydrophilic – that is, it attracts water, so when you inject a small amount inside using a mesotherapy technique, it improves the hydration of the muscosa and improves the dryness,” he says.
+The mesotherapy technique involves a series of very shallow injections.

 Vaginal laxity or weakness in the vaginal walls can mean the G-Spot isn’t as prominent as it used to be so it isn’t as well stimulated as it previously had been.